Asbestos in Army Barracks & Bases

 From the 1930s to the early 1980s, the U.S. Army used asbestos in barracks, vehicles, and weapons systems.
 It was cheap, fire-resistant, and a natural insulator.

-The general public didn’t know asbestos exposure causes mesothelioma, lung cancer, and other diseases because companies hid the risks.
+The general public didn’t know exposure could cause mesothelioma, lung cancer, and other asbestos-related illnesses because companies hid the risks.

-The U.S. Navy, Coast Guard, Air Force, and Marine Corps also used asbestos in shipbuilding and the construction of bases for decades.
+The U.S. Navy, Coast Guard, Air Force, and Marine Corps also used asbestos in shipbuilding and bases for decades.

 VA-Accredited Attorney